66RING/Notes/universe/GDB_Usage.md

         + use `p a` will show information of variable `a`
 - Delete breakpoint
     - `d <BREAKPOINTNUM>` break point num from `i b`
-    - `i b` information will be like a order list.
+    - `i b` info of breakpoint, information will be like a order list.
 If delete a pointid in the previous, the next point will just add in the end of the idlist.
 - Run debug
     - `r`
 - Gdb controler